 The Lodge at Woodloch is intimately aware of the beauty of nature that surrounds us.
 Mother Nature provides an ever-changing muse for art and inspiration.
-Together with Kiesendahl + Calhoun Fine Art, Ltd., comes a custom-curated art gallery hall featuring local artists that help magnify our philosophy of personal awakening.
+Together with Kiesendahl + Calhoun Fine Art, Ltd., comes a custom-curated art gallery hall featuring local, regional, and international artists that help magnify our philosophy of personal awakening.

 DAWN WATSON transitioned ten years ago to photography after twenty five years as a dancer/choreographer.
 The shift from large proscenium to the smaller frame of the camera lens provides familiar parameters of composition, form, space, light, dynamics and story telling.
 The artist considers photography her moving mantra.
 Ongoing personal projects include visual narratives building towards a book/installation, self-portrait series and black and white street portraiture.
 Nature is a source of solace and healing that serves the artist as an antidote to these challenging times.
 Watson’s transformative work captures not just life’s flourishing peak compositions, but the inevitable process of decomposition.
 Watson says: “How does one find moments of peace in the midst of chaos?
 How does one hold the space for suffering, for oneself and others?
 I find beauty in the process of both becoming and diminishing.
 Each stage has intrinsic beauty as it transforms shape and content revealing a different truth.
 Capturing or creating moments of connection, tension or contemplation, my work is a visual tone poem engaging image, texture and words to explore our shared psychological and sensory topography, how we inhabit both our interior and external worlds.”